 A survey item is valid if it accurately measures the concept it is intended to measure.
 A survey item is reliable if it consistently produces the same results under the same circumstances.
-We attempted to maximize the validity and reliability of the Healthy Youth Survey (2016) by using questions from established surveys, ensuring standardized administration procedures, and discarding answer sheets containing unlikely or impossible results.
+We attempted to maximize the validity and reliability of the Healthy Youth Survey (2021) by using questions from established surveys, ensuring standardized administration procedures, and conducting quality control processes to identify and remove unlikely or impossible results.

-Nearly all the questions included in the 2002, 2004, 2006, 2008, 2010, 2012, 2014 and 2016 editions of the Healthy Youth Survey originated from 4 established surveys that have been used throughout the United States, some for more than 25 years:
+Nearly all the questions included in the 2002, 2004, 2008, 2010, 2012, 2014, 2016, 2018, and 2021 editions of the Healthy Youth Survey originated from 4 established surveys that have been used throughout the United States, some for more than 25 years:

-- Monitoring the Future survey sponsored by National Institute on Drug Abuse (2015). - The University of Washington Social Development Research Group's Risk and Protective Factor Assessment instrument (Arthur, Hawkins, Catalano, & Pollard, 1998). - Centers for Disease Control and Prevention's Youth Risk Behavior Survey (2015). - Centers for Disease Control and Prevention's Youth Tobacco Survey (2014).
+- Monitoring the Future survey sponsored by National Institute on Drug Abuse (2021) - The University of Washington Social Development Research Group's Risk and Protective Factor Assessment instrument (Arthur, Hawkins, Catalano, & Pollard, 1998) - The U.S. Centers for Disease Control and Prevention's Youth Risk Behavior Survey (2019) - The U.S. Centers for Disease Control and Prevention's Youth Tobacco Survey (2020)

 Each of these surveys has been subjected to scientific research regarding reliability and validity and has been field tested extensively.
-This field testing generally addressed such issues as the content and structure of the questions, the ordering of the questions, the types and ordering of the response options, and the survey length.
-In addition, a pilot version of Washington's Healthy Youth Survey was field tested during fall 2001, and information from this effort was used to refine and improve the survey.
-Most of the items on the 2016 edition appeared on previous versions of the statewide survey, although some were added or modified for the current survey administration.
+Most of the items on the 2021 edition appeared on previous versions of the statewide survey, although some were added or modified for the current survey administration.
 New survey questions were tested with youth focus groups.

-The validity of self-report student surveys often comes under question, especially when reported rates of behavior seem higher than might be expected.
-According to the Centers for Disease Control and Prevention, "Research indicates that data of this nature may be gathered as credibly from adolescents as from adults.
+The validity of self-report student surveys often comes under question, especially when reported rates of behavior seem higher or lower than might be expected.
+According to the Centers for Disease Control and Prevention, "Research indicates that data of this nature may be gathered as credibly from adolescents as from adults."
 Internal reliability checks help identify the small percentage of students who falsify their answers.
-To obtain truthful answers, students must perceive the survey as important and know procedures have been developed to protect their privacy and allow for anonymous participation" (Centers for Disease Control and Prevention, 2015).
+To obtain truthful answers, students must perceive the survey as important and know procedures have been developed to protect their privacy and allow for anonymous participation" (Centers for Disease Control and Prevention, 2017).